aimms/documentation/webui/side-panels-grd-pages.rst

 Creating a Custom Layout
 ------------------------

 As illustrated above, when a new side panel grid page is added, ``Layout 11`` is assigned by default.
-Let's say you do not want the widgets to be distributed equally but in different proportions, you may want to choose from the other standard layouts.
-However, since the side panel is restricted to a certain fixed width, almost all the standard layouts will not be suitable.
-In such a case you can create a custom layout.
+If you do not want the widgets to be distributed equally but in different proportions, you may also choose another standard layout.
+However, since the side panel is restricted to a certain fixed width, almost all the standard layouts may not be suitable in practice.
+In this case, you can create a custom layout for a side panel page as well.

-Follow the below steps to create your custom layouts that can be assigned to the side panel grid pages.
+Please follow the steps below in order to create your custom layouts which can be assigned to side panel grid pages.

-Step 1: Clone ``Layout 11`` by clicking the |kebab| icon and clicking "Clone to Custom" OR Click on the "Custom" tab and then "Add a layout" option.
+Step 1: Clone ``Layout 11`` by clicking the |kebab| icon and clicking "Clone to Custom" (or, alternatively, click on the "Custom" tab and then "Add a layout" option):

 .. image:: images/SPGL_CloneToCustom.png
 			:align: center

-Step 2: This opens the Layout Editor.
-Give the template a desired name.
+Step 2: This opens the Layout Editor where you can give the template a desired name:

 .. image:: images/SPGL_LayoutEditor.png
 			:align: center

-Step 3: Since the side panel has a custom width, we advise you to configure/modify values in the ``gridTemplateRows`` property.
-For example, divide the rows into three areas that are distributed in the ratio 1:2:3, namely Area-A, Area-B, and Area-C.
+Step 3: Since the side panel itself has a confined width, we advise you to configure/modify only the values in the ``gridTemplateRows`` property.
+For example, divide the rows into three areas which are distributed in the ratio 1:2:3, namely Area-A, Area-B, and Area-C:

 .. code ::